-The stable and bunkhouse areas are expected to be used for public and private events and will include interpretive displays.
-Additionally, the historic corrals and bull pen post and plank fencing previously located between the stable and chicken coop will be reconstructed.
-The project will require installation of drought tolerant landscaping and irrigation in selected areas around the stable, as needed for storm water management.
+The stable and bunkhouse areas are used for public and private events and include interpretive displays.
+Additionally, the historic corrals and bull pen post and plank fencing previously located between the stable and chicken coop are reconstructed.
+The project required installation of drought tolerant landscaping and irrigation in selected areas around the stable, as needed for storm water management.

 Chicken Coop Reconstruction/New Restroom

 The second part of the project consists of the construction of a new public restroom facility equipped with plumbing and a janitorial storage area.
-The public restroom will be located in an area south of the stables where a dilapidated chicken coop once stood.
-The structure will be designed to replicate the original facade of the chicken coop, incorporating horizontal wood cladding.
-Additionally, the project will feature installation of drought tolerant landscaping and irrigation in selected areas around the restroom.
+The public restroom is located in an area south of the stables where a dilapidated chicken coop once stood.
+The structure is designed to replicate the original facade of the chicken coop, incorporating horizontal wood cladding.
+Additionally, the project features installation of drought tolerant landscaping and irrigation in selected areas around the restroom.

-All work on the projects will comply with the Secretary of the Interior Standards for the Treatment of Historic Properties – Standards for Reconstruction
+All work on the projects complies with the Secretary of the Interior Standards for the Treatment of Historic Properties – Standards for Reconstruction